tmohammad78/learning/typescript/README.md

 It happened many times that we use string type in a place that makes so wide and we should be careful and try to narrow that type without using string because these are string but type checker can not detect them:
 'mohammad' , '1999/13/04' , 'on 13 April in 1999' and etc
 see ```section 12```

+## Rule 13: Put TypeScript and @types in devDependencies
+There are three kinds of dependencies.

+1. dependencies: These are packages that are required to run your JavaScript.
+When you publish your code on npm and another user installs it, it will also install these dependencies. like react and etc

+2. devDependencies:  These packages are used to develop and test your code but are not required at runtime.
+All types should be in devDependencies like Jest, eslint and @types/react and etc.

+3. peerDependency: Peer dependencies are a special type of dependency that would only ever come up if you were publishing your own package.

+Having a peer dependency means that your package needs a dependency that is the same exact dependency as the person installing your package.